vladdoster/zsh-util-lib/README.md

 ### @util-bind-all

 Rebinds all key bindings so that they're executing some custom code.
 It's an alternative to overloading of all Zle widgets.
-It's twice as fast method.

 Arguments: